County of Santa Barbara

 Contractor with Good Samaritan Shelter (Good Sam) a local vendor, to provide enhanced

-Recovery Oriented System of Care (ROSC) group services; pretrial services navigator positions to
+beds; Recovery Oriented System of Care (ROSC) group services; pretrial services navigator

-provide case management supportive services; services to assist persons in overcoming obstacles to
+positions to provide case management supportive services; services to assist persons in

-realigned clients, standard probationers, post release community supervision clients, clients
+standard probationers, post release community supervision clients, clients supervised on

-supervised on felony probation, clients with acute needs, clients incompetent to stand trial, high-risk
+felony probation, clients with acute needs, clients incompetent to stand trial, high-risk clients

 with a total contract amount not to exceed $1,953,562.00 from July 1, 2025, through June 30,